asamalik/build-module/README.md

 ## Requirements

-You only need to have Docker running on your system.
+You need to have Docker running on your system.
+[Learn about Docker on Fedora](https://developer.fedoraproject.org/tools/docker/about.html).